-Example Description [this,] Optional item lists in syntax descriptions appear within brackets delimited by commas and terminated with an ellipsis; read the example as an optional comma-separated list of this. .SECTION Commands, directives, keywords, and feature names are in text with letter gothic font. filename Non-keyword placeholders appear in text with italic style format. (i) Note: For correct operation, A Note provides supplementary information on a related topic.
-In the online version of this book, the word Note appears instead of this symbol.
-M Caution: Incorrect device operation may result if Caution: Device damage may result if A Caution identifies conditions or inappropriate usage of the produthat could lead to undesirable results or product damage.
-In the on version of this book, the word Caution appears instead of this syml \Diamond Warning: Injury to device users may result if A Warning identifies conditions or inappropriate usage of the product that could lead to conditions that are potentially hazardous for devices users.
+Example Description í Note: For correct operation, A Note provides supplementary information on a related topic.
+In the online version of this book, the word Note appears instead of this symbol. × Caution: Incorrect device operation may result if Caution: Device damage may result if A Caution identifies conditions or inappropriate usage of the product that could lead to undesirable results or product damage.
+In the online version of this book, the word Caution appears instead of this symbol. $\bigcirc$ Warning: Injury to device users may result if A Warning identifies conditions or inappropriate usage of the product that could lead to conditions that are potentially hazardous for devices users.
 In the online version of this book, the word Warning appears instead of this symbol.